jdaehne/BackupMODX/README.md

 ## System Settings
 Setting | Description | Default
 --------|-------------|--------
+backupmodx.cronDatabase | Whether or not to include the database in cron-backup. | Yes backupmodx.cronEnable | Enable cron backup. | No backupmodx.cronFiles | Whether or not to include MODX files in cron-backup. | Yes backupmodx.cronKey | Security key for cron scheduled backups.
+Can be any string. |
+backupmodx.cronMaxDatabase | Maximum stored backups of the database. | 5
+backupmodx.cronMaxFiles | Maximum stored backups of files. | 5
+backupmodx.cronNote | Optional descriptional txt-file added to the backup. |
+backupmodx.excludeFiles | Files to be excluded from the backup.
+Comma separated list.
+Regular expressions are possible.
+Example: \..* for file names, that start with a dot. |
-backupmodx.excludes | Files / Folders to exclude from the Backup.
-Comma separated list. core_path/assets_path placeholder are available.
+backupmodx.excludeFolders | Folders to be excluded from the backup.
+Comma separated list.
+Path placeholder are available.
 Example: {assets_path}uploads/ |
-backupmodx.targetPath | The path to the folder to store the backups. core_path/assets_path placeholder are available.
+backupmodx.groups | Comma separated list of groups names, that will have access to the widget. | Administrator backupmodx.targetPath | The path to the folder to store the backups.
+Path placeholder are available.
 Example: {core_path}backups/ | {core_path}backup/
-backupmodx.cronKey | Security key for cron scheduled backups.
-Can be any string. |
-backupmodx.cronFiles | Whether or not to include MODX files in cron-backup. | Yes backupmodx.cronDatabase | Whether or not to include the database in cron-backup. | Yes backupmodx.cronNote | Optional descriptional txt-file added to the backup. |
-backupmodx.cronEnable | Enable cron. | No
-backupmodx.cronMaxDatabase | Maximum stored backups of databases. | 5
-backupmodx.cronMaxFiles | Maximum stored backups of files. | 5
-backupmodx.groups | Comma separated list of groups names, that will have access to the widget. | Administrator

 ## Translations